stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 Each Individual Bond has a value that starts equal to your Protagonist’s Charisma (CHA).

 Each Community Bond has a default value equal to half the Protagonist’s Resources rating, however during creation of the Protagonist the player may elect to sacrifice potential skills in favor of a higher value.
 Conversely, the player may elect to take a Community Bond with a value of 1 (lowest possible social standing) and receive additional skills.
-(See **DETAILED DESCRIPTION: BONDS** on page 23.)
+(See [[#Detailed Description Bonds]])

 ### STEP 6: Select Bonus & Adversity Skills

 Skills require special training, and come from schooling, experience, or personal interest.
 Skills are measured from 0% (no training) to 99% (foremost expert in the world).
-(See **DETAILED DESCRIPTION: SKILLS** on page 27.)
+(See [[Part 2 - Skills#Detailed Description Skills]])

 ### STEP 7: Determine Mental Damage from Harsh Environments

 Protagonists that have grown up in difficult and brutal conditions are likely to have picked up some mental scarring along the way.
-This can leave them hardened to certain types of traumatic stimuli, distant from those around them, or afflicted with mental disorders. (see **DETAILED DESCRIPTION: MENTAL DAMAGE FROM HARSH UPBRINGING**, page 36.)
+This can leave them hardened to certain types of traumatic stimuli, distant from those around them, or afflicted with mental disorders. (see [[#Stat Adjustments for Harsh Upbringings]])

 ### STEP 8: Add the Final Details